austinjalexander/udacity_data_viz_final_project/README.md

 I went from simply listing "Sulphates vs Volatile Acidity" and "Bubbles are Sized by Alcohol Percentage" to forming a subtitle:
 "How do sulphates, acidity, and alcohol % affect scores?"

+Prior to receiving Udacity feedback, the visualization encoded alcohol as bubble radius and all quality scores were colored (see that version here: <a href="pre-udacity-feedback.html" target="_blank">pre-udacity-feedback.html</a>).
+After receiving Udacity feedback, I removed alcohol as a feature and grouped scores together so that only 3 groups remained.

 ## Feedback